microsoft/ARI/Automation/README.md

 <br/>

-### In the "Packages" pane, import the following Modules from Gallery:
+### In the "Packages" pane, import the following Modules from the PowerShell Gallery:

 <br/>